Design Enterprises of San Francisco

 This encouraged me to immerse myself in a new phase of research and development for patternmaking techniques I had not previously tried.
 My first project became the eBook How to Make Custom-Fit Bras.
 I am continuing my R&D in patternmaking and calling the resulting list of eBooks Pattern Design Guides.

 In addition to my R&D in patternmaking, in January of 2008 I started my own online school, Patternmaking wuth Don McCunn.
 With the advent of all the new technology I was finally able to realize a dream I have had for 30+ years of presenting my understanding of patternmaking as videos through these online classes.

 I have since retired from teaching these classes.
-But after teaching pattern design in one way or another for the last 39 years, I have just completed a second edition of my How to Make Sewing Patterns.
-And I am in the process of creating interactive e-Books that have the videos from the classes embedded right along with the text.
+But after teaching pattern design in one way or another for the last 39 years, I have just completed a second edition of my How to Make Sewing Patterns and pulled together my instructions for creating custom-fit bras into the book How to Make Custom-Fit Bras & Lingerie.To keep the videos I created for my online classes available, I am adding them into Interactive e-Books.
+This allows the video instructions to be embedded on the page directly above the written instructions that the video discusses.
 I am including these as a part of my Pattern Design Guides.

-I am developing lists of online Resources for various aspects of patternmaking and garment construction.
-And I maintain a forum as well as two Yahoo Groups which are open for questions and comments 365 days a year.
+I also have lists of online Resources for various aspects of patternmaking and garment construction.
+And I maintain a free forum which is open for questions and comments 365 days a year: Patternmaking with Don McCunn